MikeHopcroft/gotaglio/copilot/run-dag.md/complexity.md

 I don't like the complexity of the run_dag() function (and the in-progress prototype of its successor, partial_run_dag()).
-The function executes an directed acyclic graph of asynchronous coroutines, while logging return values and errors.
+The function executes a directed acyclic graph of asynchronous coroutines, while logging return values and errors.

 The code is complex because it handles a number of co-mingled concerns:
 - Orchestrating the execution of co-routines and logging results and errors over a single DAG.